FixedEffects/FixedEffectModels.jl/README.md

+This is a basic implementation of the algorithm in the [lfe R package](http://journal.r-project.org/archive/2013-2/gaure.pdf).

-The function `demean` accepts a dataframe, columns (an array of synbols), and a set of grouping variables (an array of an array of symbols).
+The function `demean` accepts a dataframe, columns to demean (an array of symbols), and a set of grouping variables (an array of an array of symbols).
 It returns new columns, with the suffix `p`, corresponding to demeaned column.

-It is a basic implementation of the algorithm in the [lfe R package](http://journal.r-project.org/archive/2013-2/gaure.pdf).

 ```julia